a-einstein/WpfShop/docs/README.md

 * Attached behaviours.
 * Basic styling.
 * Basic exploration of unit testing by means of MS Unit Test Framework.
-* Serious start on integrated GUI testing by means of WinAppDriver/Selenium/Appium.
+* GUI testing by means of WinAppDriver.
 * Mocking data for testing, applying Moq.
 * Transformation of configurations.
 * MSIX installation.
 * Click Once installation.

-* Azure DevOps self hosted build pipeline, including ClickOnce packaging, unit testing, and GUI testing.
+#### Prerequisites
-* Azure DevOps release pipeline to either Azure or GitHub.
+* The application must be configured for a running instance of my **[AdventureWorks services](https://github.com/a-einstein/AdventureWorks/blob/master/README.md)**.

 #### Installation
 The application is plug & play, but use of the data service is on request.
 Contact the developer ahead.

-Currently there are 2 installation methods which start as following.
+Currently there are 2 installation methods, which both start with these steps.
 * Download the appropriate .zip file under Assets at the **[releases page](https://github.com/a-einstein/WpfShop/releases).**
 * Extract if needed.
 * Continue with the method of choice below.